SAP-archive/byd-assistant/README.md

 ```sh
 $ cf restart bydassistant
 ```
+You will see your backend URL (to be used in the next step)

 * For details about app deployment check [Deploying a NodeJS app to SAP Cloud PLatform in this guide](https://github.com/B1SA/B1_SCP_HandsOn/blob/master/HandsOn_SCP_Instructions_v2.pdf)